Guide de Référence Rapide du Linter de Sécurité Bandit Python

 # Scan a single file

-bandit exemple.py
+bandit example.py

 # Scan a directory recursively